thanos-io/thanos/docs/getting_started.md

     --cluster.peers             127.0.0.1:19391 \       # Static cluster peer where the node will get info about the cluster
 ```

 The Query component however does not have to utilize gossip to discover other nodes and instead can be setup to use a static list of well known addresses to query.
 These are repeatable so can add as many endpoint as needed.
-However, if you only use `store` you will not be able to discover nodes added to the cluster.
+However, if you only use `store` you will automatically discover nodes added to the cluster.

 ```
 thanos query \